In Him Ministries:

 Introduction:

 “Paul’s letter to the church at Galatia defending his interpretation of the gospel of Christ.
 Paul’s heated defense of justification by faith and freedom in the Spirit has endeared this epistle to all who hold such to be the living core of the Christian faith.
 From the time of Jesus the sufficiency of faith alone for salvation has been a major issue among Christians.
 The issue initially came to the forefront in Paul’s day when Gentiles believed in Jesus Christ.
 Must the Gentiles become a part of the Jewish faith to be fully Christian?
 Certain Jewish Christians, called Judaizers, said that the Gentiles must also obey the law of Moses and be circumcised to be saved.
-Paul declared that the Gentiles’ faith in Jesus, apart from the Jewish faith, was sufficient for salvation.”
-[Holman Bible Dictionary].
+Paul declared that the Gentiles’ faith in Jesus, apart from the Jewish faith, was sufficient for salvation” [The Holman Bible Dictionary].

 Paul’s warning to those who believe in a false gospel.

-Galatians 2:3-5, “But even Titus, who was with me, was not forced to be circumcised, though he was a Greek.
-4 Yet because of false brothers secretly brought in—who slipped in to spy out our freedom that we have in Christ Jesus, so that they might bring us into slavery— 5 to them we did not yield in submission even for a moment, so that the truth of the gospel might be preserved for you.” (cf. Acts 11:29-30; 15:1-28)
+Galatians 2:3-5, “Yet not even Titus, who was with me, was compelled to be circumcised, even though he was a Greek.
+This issue arose because some false brothers had come in under false pretenses to spy on our freedom in Christ Jesus, in order to enslave us.
+We did not give in to them for a moment, so that the truth of the gospel would remain with you.” (cf. Acts 11:29-30; 15:1-28)

-Galatians 2:6-10, “And from those who seemed to be influential (what they were makes no difference to me; God shows no partiality)—those, I say, who seemed influential added nothing to me.
-7 On the contrary, when they saw that I had been entrusted with the gospel to the uncircumcised, just as Peter had been entrusted with the gospel to the circumcised 8 (for he who worked through Peter for his apostolic ministry to the circumcised worked also through me for mine to the Gentiles), 9 and when James and Cephas and John, who seemed to be pillars, perceived the grace that was given to me, they gave the right hand of fellowship to Barnabas and me, that we should go to the Gentiles and they to the circumcised.
-10 Only, they asked us to remember the poor, the very thing I was eager to do.”
+Galatians 2:6-10, “But as for the highly esteemed—whatever they were makes no difference to me; God does not show favoritism—those leaders added nothing to me.
+On the contrary, they saw that I had been entrusted to preach the gospel to the uncircumcised, just as Peter had been to the circumcised.
+For the One who was at work in Peter’s apostleship to the circumcised was also at work in my apostleship to the Gentiles.
+And recognizing the grace that I had been given, James, Cephas, and John—those reputed to be pillars—gave me and Barnabas the right hand of fellowship, so that we should go to the Gentiles, and they to the circumcised.
+They only asked us to remember the poor, the very thing I was eager to do.”

-Galatians 2:11-14, “But when Cephas came to Antioch, I opposed him to his face, because he stood condemned.
-12 For before certain men came from James, he was eating with the Gentiles; but when they came he drew back and separated himself, fearing the circumcision party.
-13 And the rest of the Jews acted hypocritically along with him, so that even Barnabas was led astray by their hypocrisy.
-14 But when I saw that their conduct was not in step with the truth of the gospel, I said to Cephas before them all, “If you, though a Jew, live like a Gentile and not like a Jew, how can you force the Gentiles to live like Jews?” (cf. 1 Corinthians 9:19-23)
+Galatians 2:11-14, “When Cephas came to Antioch, however, I opposed him to his face, because he stood to be condemned.
+For before certain men came from James, he used to eat with the Gentiles.
+But when they arrived, he began to draw back and separate himself, for fear of those in the circumcision group.
+The other Jews joined him in his hypocrisy, so that by their hypocrisy even Barnabas was led astray.
+When I saw that they were not walking in line with the truth of the gospel, I said to Cephas in front of them all, “If you, who are a Jew, live like a Gentile and not like a Jew, how can you compel the Gentiles to live like Jews?” (cf. 1 Cor.
+9:19-23)

 God’s people are justified by faith in Jesus Christ alone, not by keeping the Law.

-Note: The law is not sinful; its purpose is to convince everyone that they are spiritually dead in their sin apart from faith in Christ (see Romans 7:7-13).
+Note: The law is not sinful; its purpose is to convince everyone that they are spiritually dead in their sin apart from faith in Christ (cf. Rom.
+6:11; 7:7-13; Gal.
+2:18-20; Phil.
+3:9; Eph.
+2:15; Heb.
+7:18-19).

 A true Christian has to die to the law.

-Galatians 2:19, “For through the law I died to the law, so that I might live to God.”
+Galatians 2:19, “For through the law I died to the law so that I might live to God.”

 We live by faith in Jesus Christ alone.
 He died so we could have new life.